3 min read

-Folding means a handheld phone can morph into a small iPad Mini sized tablet.
+Folding means a handheld phone can morph into a small iPad Mini-sized tablet.
 They make reading and simple online tasks easier than on everyday phones.
+It's a powerful proposition.

 From a phone maker perspective they do three important things.